cloudfoundry-attic/multi-buildpack/README.md

 [![CF Slack](https://www.google.com/s2/favicons?domain=www.slack.com) Join us on Slack](https://cloudfoundry.slack.com/messages/buildpacks/)

-This buildpack allows you to run multiple buildpacks in a single staging container.
+The multi-buildpack buildpack will run `bin/compile` and `bin/release` scripts for each specified buildpack, allowing you to run multiple buildpacks in a single staging container.

 ## Usage